 asthma or allergies;

 an allergy to penicillin.

-FDA pregnancy category D. Do not use if you are pregnant.
-Stop using the medicine and tell your doctor right away if you become pregnant.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
 Hydrochlorothiazide and aliskiren can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control.